How to Fix 2018-11 Update For Windows 10 Version 1803 For X64-Based Systems (Kb4023057) – Error 0x80070643?

 Follow the steps below to recover lost data after Windows Update

-After installing, open Tenorshare 4DDiG and pick the disk where you lost your data, and click Start to continue.
+After installing, open Tenorshare 4DDiG and pick the disk where you lost your data, and click Scan to continue.

 4DDiG quickly scans your hard drive all around to uncover the lost information.
 If you can't track down the lost data you need, you can click Deep Scan, which might consume a significant amount of time.